qjebbs/vscode-plantuml/README.md

 - `plantuml.exportConcurrency`: decides concurrency count when export multiple diagrams.
 - `plantuml.exportOutDirName`: export workspace diagrams will be organized in a directory named with value specified here.
 - `plantuml.autoUpdatePreview`: edecides if automatically update the preview window.
+- `plantuml.urlServer`: plantuml server to generate UML diagrams on-the-fly.
+- `plantuml.urlFormat`: URL format.
+Leave it blank to pick format everytime you generate a URL.
+- `plantuml.urlResult`: URL result type.
+Simple URL or ready for MarkDown use.

 ## Known Issues